 Special Collections and archival material do not circulate but are available for research in the Special Collections reading room.
 Special conditions for use and handling of material, which are posted in the Special Collections unit, must be followed.
-All researchers must register and show a picture ID to have access to any special collection or archival item.

 For more information, refer to the webpage: Special Collections & Archives

 Please return Media items on time; there is no grace period on these collections.
 Items returned late are subject to late charges in accordance with the University Library Lending Code.
 Please do not return items via campus or US Mail.
 Items are checked in on the date received by the Media Desk and late fees will not be waived because of delivery delays.